evanshortiss/env-var/README.md

 You can use `dotenv` with `env-var` via a `require()` calls in your code or preloading it with the `--require` or `-r` flag in the `node` CLI.

+Both examples below assume you have a `.env` file in your repository and it contains a line similar to `MY_VAR=a-string-value!`.

 ### Load dotenv via require()